 Start the Conversation:

-Remind them it’s okay to ask for help: “You have a lot of responsibilities right now.
-Remember you can ask for help if you need it.
-How can I help?”
+Remind them it’s okay to ask for help: “You have a lot going on this week with school and other activities.
+Remember that you can always ask for help if things feel overwhelming.”

 Model your own self-control: When feeling stressed or when dealing with conflict, say “I’m going to take a few breaths and calm down before I respond to your comment.”